Turkeys are back for 2017! New for this year, our birds will be fresh for Thanksgiving, not frozen!

 After two to three weeks in the brooder, our Thanksgiving turkeys spend the rest of their lives outside, on fresh pasture.
 Turkeys are eager foragers, and they love nothing better than stalking bugs in the grass.
-Our turkeys cost $4.50/lb and weigh between 11 and 20 lbs.
-We offer delivery to North Chevy Chase or Petworth for an additional 50 cents per pound.
+Our turkeys cost $4.50/lb* and weigh between 12 and 24 lbs.
+We offer delivery to North Chevy Chase MD, Purcellville VA, Petworth DC or Alexandria, VA for an additional 50 cents per pound.

 For information about our Thanksgiving turkeys, please contact us at email@example.com or 240.457.2558.
 Please read our FAQs below, and also check out Our Growing Practices for more information about how we keep our turkeys – and our other animals – happy, healthy, and drug-free.

 *we offer a $.50/lb discount for any customers who do not have a size preference

 You can reserve a turkey in one of three size ranges: 12-18 pounds, 15-21 pounds, or 18-24 pounds.
 Or you can take whatever we’ve got, and we’ll give you a $.50/pound discount.
 Because we process the birds fresh for Thanksgiving and won’t know what we’ve got until the day before you get it, we cannot guarantee specific sizes, and instead offer a range.